Discord-AntiScam/scam-links/README.md

 # Fake Nitro Links
-This is a list of all fake nitro links (including rickrolls)
+This is a list of all fake nitro links (including rickrolls).
+Make a pull request to add more fake links.
+All fake links will be checked using `browserling.com`!
+Stay Safe!

 ## Contributors
  - Raven#1311 (323611068503031810)